La-guajolota/Horno_reflujo/README.md

 # 🔥 SMD Reflow Oven

-This project provides an open-source design for soldering SMD components using reflow technology, featuring precise temperature control and integrated ventilation, optimized for PCBs up to 15x15 cm.
+This project provides an open-source design for soldering SMD components using reflow technology.
+This repo contains both hardware and firmware available.

 ---